hotkit/json-schema/README.md

 The specifications for them are taken from [_JSON Schema Validation: A Vocabulary for Structural Validation of JSON_ (draft 1)](https://www.ietf.org/id/draft-handrews-json-schema-validation-01.txt).
 The following assertions are supported:

+* `const` -- Values must be equal to the one in the schema.
 * `enum` -- Values must be in the specified set.
 * `maximum`, `minimum`, `exclusiveMaximum`, `exlusiveMinimum`, `multipleOf` -- Value bounds checks for numeric data.
 * `maxItems` and `minItems` -- bounds for the number of items in a JSON array.